 Make sure to always monitor your new reviews.
 When starting with collecting reviews on Facebook and Google you should answer all customer reviews and later on, only the ones which drop below 5 stars.
 Of course, make sure to keep getting the best reviews you can.

 While receiving new reviews, your customers will also mention points which need improvement.
 Do take them into consideration.
 Don’t glance through them quickly.
 Because they are worth gold and can provide you with a true source of reflection on your business.
 Never forget that the customer is at the heart of each business.

 Check through old emails to see what customers wrote to you in the past.
 You might find some golden nuggets in there which you can use to set up reviews on your website.
 You should ask them if they would allow you to post it on your website.

 When starting out with asking your customers for a review, you can offer them a voucher or the option to participate in a draw.
 If you offer a voucher for your store, you could end up creating a recurring customer.

 If you happen to receive real reviews on other platforms, such as Trustpilot or BB make sure to claim it for your business and reflect the good ratings on your website with an inserted image link.

 We strongly suggest using the power of customer reviews and showcase them on your website.

 Customer reviews are the social proof which provides confidence to new customers when purchasing your goods or services.
 Use the power of it for yourself!

-If you need help with finding the right platform on which to ask your customers for feedback or reviews or you just want to get going with your next Marketing Campaign, get in touch with us today.
+If you need help with finding the right social media marketing platform on which to ask your customers for feedback or reviews or you just want to get going with your next Marketing Campaign, get in touch with us today.
 We have a lot of experience in the Digital Marketing world of 2018 and beyond.